docker/docs/engine/admin/ansible.md

 The documentation for the `ansible_container` module is present at [docs.ansible.com](https://docs.ansible.com/ansible/docker_container_module.html).

-Documentation covering Docker images, networks and services is also present at [docs.ansible.com](https://docs.ansible.com/ansible/list_of_cloud_modules.html#docker).
+Documentation covering Docker images, networks, and services is also present at [docs.ansible.com](https://docs.ansible.com/ansible/list_of_cloud_modules.html#docker).